SeherKrishna02/mdef4/docs/term2/03-Making Sense & Meaning.md

 Overall, designing the transition towards these new worlds requires a collaborative, iterative, and holistic approach that takes into account the needs and perspectives of diverse stakeholders.
 By working together, we can create a more sustainable, inclusive, and innovative future for all.</i>

-Why do you think its important for us to design towards these?
+<b>Why do you think its important for us to design towards these?</b>

 <i>Designing towards these new worlds is important for several reasons: